sandeep-ahirwar/sudo-clones/README.md

   2. Icons
   3. Self-made themes for frontend
   4. and many more.

+** Either you can work on issues or directly fork my repo and work on it**

 ### Rules and Guidlines
 * Follow [hacktoberfest](https://hacktoberfest.com/participation/#pr-mr-details) guidelines for pull/merge requests.